Intel's 48-core Xeon will go head-to-head with AMD in 2019

 Intel is likely using multiple dies for economic reasons.
 The more transistors you try to squeeze on a single die, the more likelihood you'll have a defect.
 By manufacturing smaller dies and joining them together, Intel can get higher yields and, ergo, more profit.

 Intel claims performance gains of 20 percent over its current Xeon CPUs and up to 3.4 times higher than AMD's EPYC server chips for certain tasks.
-It's interesting that Intel has yet to say whether the chips are multi-threaded like its current gen, however.
+It's interesting that Intel has yet to say whether the chips are hyperthreaded like its current gen, however.
 Its chips have been plagued by security problems, caused in part by hyperthreading, but the new models were redesigned to avoid Spectre and Meltdown issues, Intel said.

 The chips are still using 14-nanometer tech, as Intel's 10-nanometer products aren't yet ready for prime time.
 Intel's engineers have jumped through a lot of hoops to keep the company's CPUs competitive by increasing efficiency and adding new types of instructions.
 While Intel is still making a lot of money, it's getting behind its main rival AMD.
 Tomorrow, AMD is expected to announce new EPYC server chips based on its upcoming 7-nanometer tech, including a 64-core model.